 Expected Results

 Within the first 24 hours, most people notice a subtle shift in the room itself — a feeling of focus or settledness near the grid that wasn't there before.
-Over the next several days, the intention starts surfacing in waking thoughts, conversations, and small synchronicities.
-Grids amplify your effort — they don't replace it.
+Over the next several days, you may notice the intention surfacing more often in waking thoughts and conversations — partly because the grid is a visible reminder, partly because the practice of naming the intention out loud has primed your attention to track it.
+Whether that counts as a synchronicity or a confirmation bias is up to you.
+Either way, the effect is real.
+Grids amplify your effort; they do not replace it.
 The clearer your intention and the more consistent your action toward it, the more obvious the grid's effect becomes.
-Expect a well-built grid to feel like a low, steady hum in the background of the work you're doing.
+Expect a well-built grid to feel like a low, steady hum in the background of the work you are doing.

 Common Mistakes